Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

 - __Frame Shift Drive & Super Cruise engage on Throttle @ 100%__.
 Millennium Falcon style! _(Enabled only with Modifier to ensure full control)_

 - FA OFF like a boss!, with __automatic sensitivity adjustment__ mod in toggle mode.

+- __Real-time Status Tracking using ED Log file (status.json)__, ensuring your HOTAS is always synced to the game state.
+Includes all major functions!

 - __Safety Rating A++__, Improved Safety Features, including limiting access to Ship Boost based on presets or __IDLE lock__, additional combination required for Jettison All Cargo to prevent mishaps & disabling Throttle when IDLE is enabled.
 Nothing critical to the ship can be accidentally pressed.

 - __Defensive Pattern Delta__: An advanced withdraw tactic from combat that will retract your hardpoints, set PIPs to defensive & attempt to Supercruise/High Wake out.